 If you have a relative with Dementia, I urge you to see them as much as possible, to make every moment count and to most of all, be very patient.
 Yes, they may forget your name, your age, who you are to them, but if you stay by them, make them a cup of tea, put on the TV, let them know that you’re there, you’ll definitely not regret it.

 If you have a friend whose relative has Dementia, then quite simply, don’t be a dick.
 When they’re down or in need of someone to talk to, don’t talk to them about stupid little things, such as a mild skin condition that you have, a boyfriend that’s on holiday and certainly don’t ignore them even if they push you away.

 To me a Dementia Friend is someone who you know is only a text, phone call, drive or walk away that is ready to be with you and help you in any way you need.
 Whether that be a chat, or a day out to take your mind off things.

-You never know where you might come across someone with Dementia, whether you’re serving them in a shop, or walking across the road at the same time as them, educate yourself on Dementia and send off for ‘The Little Book of Friendship’ today.
+You never know where you might come across someone with Dementia, whether you’re serving them in a shop, or walking across the road at the same time as them, educate yourself on Dementia and have access to useful resources.